 Step 5.
 Issuance of Certificate

-Benefits of Obtaining a Certificate of Identity
+Usage of the Certificate of Identity

 Conclusion